rileymd88/qlik-sense-sap-datasphere/README.md

-## Connecting Click Sense to SAP DataSphere
+## Connecting Qlik Sense to SAP DataSphere

-This guide outlines the steps to connect Click Sense to SAP DataSphere using OAuth.
+This guide outlines the steps to connect Qlik Sense to SAP DataSphere using OAuth.

 ### Step 1: Create an OAuth Client